 – Jeremy Singer, President

-To achieve the College Board’s mission, we must collaborate with suppliers that provide a high level of quality, service and innovation to meet our needs.
+To achieve College Board’s mission, we must collaborate with suppliers that provide a high level of quality, service and innovation to meet our needs.
 Our supply base relationships are critical to delivering value to our customers: students, teachers, counselors, institutions and other stakeholders.
 Our suppliers are also expected to comply with the Supplier Code of Conduct.

-The College Board’s sourcing and procurement process enables qualified suppliers to compete for business opportunities.
+College Board’s sourcing and procurement process enables qualified suppliers to compete for business opportunities.
 Supplier selection requires certain levels of evaluation and due diligence.
 The degree of evaluation and due diligence will depend on the circumstances and the products and services being procured.
-As such, the criteria that follow may apply to your company and includes but is not limited to the College Board’s evaluation of a supplier’s financial health, technical excellence, value and quality, depth of expertise, reputation, past performance, and capability to meet College Board’s standards and business objectives.
+As such, the criteria that follow may apply to your company and includes but is not limited to College Board’s evaluation of a supplier’s financial health, technical excellence, value and quality, depth of expertise, reputation, past performance, and capability to meet College Board’s standards and business objectives.